edinburgh-napier/set09121/lectures/lecture17.md

 # Continuous Integration

 Benefits
-- Ground Truth - no more "WOMM"
+- Ground Truth - no more "works on my machine"
 - Alerts on broken builds - especially useful for multi-platform
 - Signpost to others that your software still works
 - Cool badge